zeripath/java-gitea-api/docs/IssueApi.md

 IssueApi apiInstance = new IssueApi();
 String owner = "owner_example"; // String | owner of the repo
 String repo = "repo_example"; // String | name of the repo
-String state = "state_example"; // String | Milestone state, Recognised values are open, closed and all.
+String state = "state_example"; // String | Milestone state, Recognized values are open, closed and all.
 Defaults to \"open\" String name = "name_example"; // String | filter by milestone name Integer page = 56; // Integer | page number of results to return (1-based) Integer limit = 56; // Integer | page size of results